 The kicker is 35% of the electricity in the U.S. is generated using natural gas, making it the largest energy source used.
 So even if you’re using an electric heat pump your home may be indirectly heated by gas.
 Because of the inefficiencies in converting natural gas to electricity you’re better off just using gas.

 Whether you choose to use gas or electricity for heating this winter, Spark Energy has you covered!
-We offer competitively priced electric and gas services in deregulated markets across the U.S. Check to see if gas and electric plans are available in your area.
+We offer fixed rates on electric and gas services in deregulated markets across the U.S. Check to see if gas and electric plans are available in your area.